guettli/golang-and-vscode/README.md

 go to beginning of a function: click on last element in breadcrumb-bar, then ENTER.
 Or use `ctrl-shift-.
 ENTER` to open breadcrumb bar.

 "Go to Symbol in Workspac": ctrl-t.
 Not very useful, since it shows the symbols of all imported libraries.
 I usually don't find my code this way.
-Related: https://stackoverflow.com/questions/75085670/vscode-symbol-search-but-only-in-my-code and https://github.com/golang/go/issues/37236
+A work-around is to use ctrl-shift-f `⎵Foo(`, if you want to search for all methods called "Foo".
+Related: https://stackoverflow.com/questions/75085670/vscode-symbol-search-but-only-in-my-code and https://github.com/golang/go/issues/37236 and https://www.reddit.com/r/golang/comments/119r6ec/vscode_how_to_search_for_all_methods_called_foo/

 After a search the searched term is still highlighted.
 I use ctrl-b to hide the panel on the left side, which removes the highlighting.
 Maybe there is an alternative solution?